aruyuna9531/WPACrackerByHadoop/README.md

 When you use this program, it means that you have accepted all the rules below.

-You can modify this project or take an experience.
+You can modify this project or take an experiment.
 But you should obey the law.

 You will accept all the consequences of using this program.